sa-tre/satre-specification/docs/source/roles.md

 ## TRE user roles

-Roles for non-administrators working on projects that involve logging into a TRE to access data.
+Roles for people using the TRE to conduct research or analyse data in the TRE.

 <!-- The document will explain that user experience of the platform and associated documentation should feel similar across TREs conforming to SATRE specification. -->